GmbH & Co. KG – all information on the legal form

 • formation costs,

-Do you have legal questions about the GmbH & Co.
+Do you have legal questions about GmbH & Co.
 KG or other legal forms and company formations?
 Contact our lawyers at the Herfurtner law firm.
-We can advise you throughout the German-speaking world.
+We can advise you in all German-speaking countries.

 Table of contents